The complete list of 157 licensed moneylenders/ credit companies operating in Singapore that’s verified by Ministry of Law (1st October 2019).

 We will like to inform you that iCredit, is open on Sunday (11am to 4pm), and we are the few licensed moneylender that open on Sundays.

 We heard lots of feedbacks from our clients, that they needed us to open on Sunday.
 As they are mostly working on the weekdays and would not be able to make it on time to lend or pay their monthly loan.

-We hope that this will make you happy to get a loan from us easier.
+We hope that this makes it easier for you to get a loan from us.

 Here are our official working hours;